-Should you splurge for the 4K Arlo Ultra or settle for the 2K Arlo Pro 4?
+Arlo Pro 4 vs. Arlo Ultra: Which should you buy?

 Arlo Pro 4 vs Arlo Ultra Video quality, battery life and bandwidth

-The most obvious difference between the two security cameras is in visual quality.
+The most obvious difference between two of the best wireless home security cameras on the mark is in visual quality.
 The Arlo Ultra can shoot footage in 4K, while the Arlo Pro 4 hits its visual limit at 2K.
 Using an 8MP image sensor, the Arlo Ultra will capture far more pixels per frame, making it far easier to spot identifiable characteristics in footage of a possible intruder.
 That being said, many cameras make do with 1080p footage, and by comparison, the Arlo Pro 4's 2K footage is far clearer than the industry average.

 So, is 4K security footage necessary, or worth the extra cost?
 It very well could be, but there are significant caveats to consider first.